jdestradap/clojure_exercises/README.md

 # advent of code answers

-The idea of this reposotiry is to have all the solution of adventofcode problems in clojure.
+The idea of this reposotiry is to have all the solutions of adventofcode problems in clojure.

 Cheers